faisalmushtaq/CKAT/index.Rmd

 * Across a series of tasks, children use a stylus to track moving targets, aim at static objects and steer through paths

+* The screen recording on the next slide has been extracted at low-resolution for illustration purposes only- the stimuli display at native resolution

 * Data have been collected on >10,000 children to date

-* The screen recording on the next slide has been extracted at low-resolution for illustration purposes only

 * We look forward to meeting you on Friday and addressing your questions...